These roots have grown over time, dropping of the side of a cliff.

 There are multiple methods to improve the Nebari of a Bonsai tree.
 The first one is the continuous root pruning of downwards growing roots.
 For the health of the tree it is advised that this is done over time to enable the tree to grow new roots in the place of the removed roots.
 A second method is done through air layering.
 This is simply done through preparing the bottom of the trunk as one would for air layering and heaping up the soil or packing sphagnum moss around this area.
 Roots will over time establish themselves in that area.
 I have read about a method where a wire is bound tightly around the trunk just above the roots.
 The flow of nutrients will be impeded and that will cause new roots to grow from above the wire.
 I have not tried this method myself before and cannot comment on how successful it is.
 Other methods include drilling holes through flat tiles and tying the roots of the tree in a horizontal direction to the tile with wire through the drilled holes.
 It could also be done through grafting.

 In the end, the Nebari plays a vital role in the aesthetics of the tree.
-It is crucial that some sort of Nebari be established as it indicates age, shows that the tree is balanced and sturdy and has been there for a long time.
+It is crucial thfotolia_2553306_XSat some sort of Nebari be established as it indicates age, shows that the tree is balanced and sturdy and has been there for a long time.

 The next Blog will address the science behind root development.